Sport and Recreation Management (SRM)

 This course will introduce students to the behavioral, cognitive, and social psychology in athletes and recreational sport participants.
 It will explore theoretical concepts as well as practical techniques and strategies useful to coaches, teachers, athletic trainers, physical therapists, and others who work with athletes.
 This course will examine athletes’ health and well-being including stress, unhealthy behaviors, and burnout.
 It will discuss how goal setting, emotion regulation, character development, self-confidence and mental imagery can be incorporated to improve performance.
 Lastly, it will explore the mental recovery process from sport injuries and career transition for collegiate and elite athletes.

-SRM 3000 - Sport and Recreation Legal Studies - 3 credits
+SRM 3000 - Sport Law, Athlete Representation and Labor Relations - 3 credits

 Spring Semester